achimoraites/achimoraites.github.io/src/routes/blog/github-actions-tips-and-tricks.md

 ### Summary 👨🏻‍💻
 We have explored ways to improve the performance of our github actions using caching.

 Then we explored how we can create strings dynamically from env variables and finnaly we had a look in configuring our npm config for using private github packages in a secure and scalable way 😉.

-I hope you enjoyed it!

 Happy coding 😄 !!!